Motorola edge (2024) vs Google Pixel 8

 Frequently Asked Questions

-Motorola edge (2024) excels if you value premium ip68 water and dust resistance rating (rare in mid-range).
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+Motorola edge (2024) is the better choice if you prioritize premium ip68 water and dust resistance rating (rare in mid-range).
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.5★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure